7 Deadliest Diseases in History: Where are they now?

 In the late 1700s, at least two people acted on the observation that dairymaids who had cowpox, never contracted smallpox.
 In 1774, Benjamin Jesty used material from cows with cowpox to inoculate his wife and two young sons.
 In 1796, Dr Edward Jenner used matter from a cowpox-infected young dairy maid to protect an 8-year old boy.
 Two months later he inoculated the same boy with smallpox, and no disease developed.
 Dr Jenner's work paved the way for vaccination as we know it today.

-The last known case of smallpox was in Somalia in 1977.
+The last known case of smallpox was in Birmingham in 1978, when 40-year-old medical photographer Janet Parker caught the virus from the anatomy department she worked in at Birmingham Medical School.
 According to the World Health Organization (WHO), smallpox has been successfully eradicated worldwide.
 This global success is attributed to a mass vaccination campaign that began in 1967 and continued until the WHO announced that the disease had been eliminated.

 The history of SARS was short but not so sweet.